About Us

 Little Hands Daycare Centre has developed a waitlist policy and procedure to establish and maintain transparent guidelines to all families inquiring and showing interest in our program.
 We operate our waitlist through our childcare software program, which is organized by date added to the list.
 Families who would like to be added to our waitlist can inquire with the Little Hands Management team on our contact page, or by visiting us on our inquire now page and filling out the form.

 Once we have received your inquiry submission, Little Hands Management will be in touch with you to confirm our availability or to add you to our waitlist if you wish.
+Submitting an Inquiry through our website does not automatically add you to our waitlist.
+You must respond back to our email requesting to be added to the waitlist.
 Please note that there is no fee to be added to the waitlist.
+Being added to the Little Hands waitlist does not guarantee you a space within our program.

 Any spaces projected to be available for the Infant program can be reserved any time on a first come, first serve basis.
 Toddler and Preschool aged children are added directly to the waitlist.